cryply/cryply-wallet/README.md

 Cryply Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

-Build cryplyd on Ubuntu 16.04
+How to build on Ubuntu 16.04
 -------------------

     sudo apt-get install build-essential